Top Reasons to Attend University in Cambridge

 - The Cambridge Corn Exchange is the largest arts and entertainment venue and hosts a full range of events.
 The Junction is popular for bands, dance and experimental theatre whilst the ADC Theatre is owned by a student society and managed by the university.

-- The Strawberry Fair is held each June, and the Cambridge Folk Festival in July.
+- The Strawberry Fair is held each June, and the Cambridge Folk Festival at the end of July.

 - The Fitzwilliam Museum offers free admission to its exhibitions of paintings and ceramics.
 Kettles Yard Gallery is very popular with those who enjoy modern art and sculpture.